-It’s all hands on deck at Gloucester Docks from Friday 24 to Monday 27 May 2013, when the award-winning Tall Ships Festival returns, bringing with it in excess of 80,000 visitors expected to attend.
+It’s all hands on deck at Gloucester Docks from Saturday 23 to Monday 25 May 2015, when the award-winning Tall Ships Festival returns, expected to bring in excess of 80,000 visitors with it.

 The inaugural Gloucester Tall Ships Festival was launched in 2007 to lift the spirits of local residents, following the devastating floods that hit the city and the country, and has since won several awards, including silver in South West Tourism’s Best Event category – with this year’s event expected to surpass all others.

 Chairman of Marketing Gloucester, organisers of the festival, councillor Paul James said: ‘The Tall Ships Festival is a superb family event and a marvellous celebration of Gloucester’s maritime heritage.
 It’s wonderful to see this flagship event for Gloucester go from strength to strength.’

 So round up the family and set sail for Gloucester Docks for a May bank holiday to remember.

 Discover how Slimbridge Wetland Centre keeps track of its feathered friends during one of several Working Dog Demonstrations...

 Head to one of Cheltenham’s most prestigious independent schools this March, and get an insight into how their state-of-the-art...